 A recovery plan should specify sufficient information about the institution to provide a basis for planning and analysis.
-A recovery plan should incorporate existing materials by reference that exist for other management purposes.
-This would include such materials as the Board package prepared for new directors and managers to understand the CU's legal, organizational and business structure, its businesses and support functions, sources of risk and profitability (including liquidity and exposures to credit loss) and external and internal dependencies.
+A recovery plan should incorporate existing materials which exist for other management purposes by reference.
+This includes materials such as the Board package prepared for new directors and managers to understand the CU's legal, organizational and business structure, its businesses and support functions, sources of risk and profitability (including liquidity and exposures to credit loss) and external and internal dependencies.